ernesteNtezirizaza/Summative-MLOP-Classification-Pipeline/README.md

 1. **Data File Uploading + Saving to Database**
    - All uploaded images are automatically saved to the database
    - Tracks: filename, class, file path, size, upload timestamp, metadata
-   - Accessible via Streamlit UI and FastAPI endpoints
+   - Accessible via Web Interface and FastAPI endpoints

 2. **Data Preprocessing Logging**
    - All preprocessing activities are logged to the database